prasadhcms/geminicli-anyllm/README.md

 ## Acknowledgments

-- Based on the original [Google Geminicli-AnyLLM](https://github.com/google-gemini/gemini-cli)
+- Based on the original [Google Gemini CLI](https://github.com/google-gemini/gemini-cli)
 - Thanks to all contributors who have helped expand LLM provider support